-WHEREAS, The Women's Caucus has quickly joined the Human Rights, Young Workers, and Health and Safety committees in carrying out the essential work of our union, including new organizing and political action.
-In addition to representing UWUA sisters at the CLUW (Coalition of Labor Union Women) Convention, the 50th Anniversary "I AM" Memorial & Commemoration of Dr. Martin Luther King Jr. and the national Women's March, the Women's Caucus initiative is working towards creating in-house women's leadership development workshops, that are attended and lead by women from our various locals; and
+WHEREAS, The Women's Caucus has quickly joined the Human Rights, Young Workers, Veterans and Health and Safety committees in carrying out the essential work of our union, including new organizing and political action.
+In addition, launching the historic first "Women in Our Industry: Women in Power calendar initiative, our continued partnership and building alliances with affiliates: CLUW (Coalition of Labor Union Women) on the national and state levels, NJ AFL-CIO WILD (Women in Leadership Development), UALE (United Association of Labor Education) Summer School for Women, Massachusetts WILD (Women Institute of Leadership Development), TWBN (Trade Women Build Nations), and the UMASS Labor Extension Program.
+The Women's Caucus initiative is working towards creating more in-house women's leadership development workshops such as the "Welcome to the Union" workshop facilitated at the virtual P4A Conference, that are attended and lead by women from our various locals; and

-WHEREAS, Along with creating a Women's Caucus Facebook Page, the Caucus has compiled a data bank of email addresses of the women attending P4A and Regional Educational Conferences, and developed a model Basic Guide for establishing a Women's Committee in UWUA locals.
+WHEREAS, Along with creating a Women's Caucus Facebook Page, the Caucus has compiled a data bank of email addresses of the women attending Regional Educational Conferences, and developed a model Basic Guide for establishing a Women's Committee in UWUA locals.